Victoria Wassmer: Energy Department nomination

 On July 23, 2015, President Obama nominated Wassmer to be an undersecretary of energy within the Department of Energy after being unable to get her confirmed for a role in the EPA.
 Hearings were held by the Senate's Energy Committee on her nomination on October 20, 2015.
 The committee favorably reported her nomination to the Senate floor on November 19, 2015.
 Her nomination stalled until near the end of President Obama's term, when Wassmer's nomination was returned on January 3, 2017.

 Biden administration

-On March 26, 2021, President Joe Biden nominated Wassmer to be the chief financial officer and assistant secretary of transportation for budget and programs.
+On March 26, 2021, President Joe Biden nominated Wassmer to be the chief financial officer and assistant secretary of transportation for budget and programs at the Department of Transportation.
 The Senate Commerce Committee held hearings on Wassmer's nomination on September 22, 2021.
 On October 20, 2021, the committee reported her nomination favorably.
 Wassmer's initial nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden renominated Wassmer the next day.
 On February 2, 2022, the committee again reported her nomination favorably to the Senate floor.
 The entire Senate confirmed Wassmer via voice vote on May 12, 2022.
 She assumed office on May 16, 2022.